DATE: February 14, 2021

 The GES would include a world library through the internet that would be accessible to all participating countries.

-Acknowledgement by the global community that the side effects of our technologies exhibit existential threats, significant enough such that they warrant global cooperation.
+Acknowledgement by the global community that the side effects of our technologies could exhibit existential risks, or global catastrophic risks, significant enough to warrant global cooperation.

-Empower the United Nations (or divisions such as UNESCO) so that it acts as the primary global body for facilitating the creation, development, and availability of a global education system.
-For the purpose of simplicity, "global education system" will be referred to as "GES".
-The collection of accurate data, interpretation, and processing of the global data would be a continuously evolving process hence the GES would be adaptive, especially with regard to evaluating and monitoring the development of new technologies that might represent existential risks.
+Empower the United Nations, or a global decision-making body, to act as the primary body for facilitating the creation, development, and availability of a global education system.
+For the purpose of simplicity, "Global Education System" will be referred to as "GES".
+The collection of accurate data, interpretation, and processing of the global data would be a continuously evolving process.
+Hence the GES would be adaptive, especially with regard to evaluating and monitoring the development of new technologies that might represent existential risks.

 Creation of a method to make the GES easily available to all countries and cultures.